nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - `clear` : Deletes all contacts.

-- `listprojectss`: Lists all projects.
+- `listprojects`: Lists all projects.

 - `addproject pid/A03 pn/Project Charlie`: Adds a project named `Project Charlie`.